All designations are available on the ICA website via the following link:-

-We have four different levels of individual membership.
+We have five different levels of individual membership.
 Whether you are just starting out in your career, have gained an ICA professional qualification or are an experienced practitioner, there is a level appropriate for you.
-Find out more here.
+Apply here https://www.int-comp.org/become-a-member

 Membership of ICA is compulsory for anybody wishing to study towards an ICA certification or qualification.